Old Analogue Reception

 TETRA-Interference This image shows how a strong TETRA transmission could affect your TV reception.
 TETRA interference on Digital pictures would look like the mosaic effect often found with other types of interference.

 Install a simple passive TETRA filter.
-If also using an amplifier then place the filter BEFORE the amplifier or better still install one with TETRA filtering included like our own range of Amplifiers.
+If also using an amplifier, then place the filter BEFORE the amplifier, or better still, install one with TETRA filtering included like our own range of Amplifiers.

 Please also refer to our FAQ on TETRA Interference here.